Djokovic, Swiatek Into Italian Open Last 16 - UrduPoint

 "Every time I come to a tournament I know I can play well, so I'm happy to finally get the win here in Rome," said Medvedev.

-Fifth-ranked tefanos Tsitsipas will take on home hope Lorenzo Sonego in the third round after finishing off Nuno Borges 6-3, 6-3.
+Fifth-ranked Stefanos Tsitsipas will take on home hope Lorenzo Sonego in the third round after finishing off Nuno Borges 6-3, 6-3.